brandonchaffee/demopera/docs/appendix.rst

 Description         | Struct containing all pertinent information for an admin.
 This includes the current
                     | validity status of the admin, the vote accounting for enabling and disabling the admin,
-                    | and the inidivudal vote accounts on this admin.
+                    | and the individual vote accounts on this admin.

 Type                ``struct``
 ================    ====================================================